sayantan16/Agent_Fabric/KNOWLEDGE_BASE.md

     AVAILABLE TOOLS:
     {tools_text}

-    SMART PLANNING RULES:
+    PLANNING INSTRUCTIONS:
+    1. Identify what needs to be done step by step
+    2. For each step, suggest the best agent (even if it doesn't exist yet)
+    3. Be specific about agent names based on the task

-    1. For prime number requests: Use prime_checker agent
-    2. For average/mean calculations: Use calculate_mean agent
+    For prime number tasks: Use 'prime_checker' agent For average/mean calculations: Use 'calculate_mean' agent
-    3. For email extraction: Use email_extractor agent
+    For email extraction: Use 'email_extractor' agent
-    4. For URL extraction: Use url_extractor agent
+    For URL extraction: Use 'url_extractor' agent
-    5. For CSV reading: Use read_csv agent
-    6. For text processing: Use read_text or word_counter agents
-    7. Plan agents in logical sequence for the request

-    For the request "{request}", identify:
-    1. What needs to be done step by step
-    2. Which existing agents can handle each step
-    3. What sequence makes sense

     RESPOND WITH VALID JSON:
     {{